Andover F.C.: 2000 to 2011

 Under the 2006 pyramid reorganisations, a third-place finish in the Wessex League was good enough for promotion back to the Southern League, along with local rivals Winchester City and Thatcham Town.
 In their first season back, they finished in ninth place, just five points from the divisional playoffs.
 They were unable to build on this and struggled to a nineteenth-place finish in the following season, ultimately finishing 29 points above relegation after Slough Town were reprieved following Halifax Town's expulsion from the Football Conference.
 Andover's home match against Uxbridge, played towards the end of that season, was the club's thousandth game in the Southern League.

 The beginning of the 2008–09 season saw the Lions marking their 125th anniversary with a pre-season friendly against local rivals Salisbury City.
 Prior to the game, it had been announced that the club would also be wearing a new kit design to mark this occasion for one season only—a plain red shirt (a departure from the traditional red and black stripes) was worn for the first time during this game, which Andover won 3–2.
 The season itself saw Andover have their best run in the FA Trophy to date, eventually losing 0–3 at home to Newport County in the third qualifying round.

 The start of the 2010–11 season was disrupted due to damage caused to the Portway Stadium pitch by rabbits, leading to a number of home league games being postponed.
 An FA Cup match against Chertsey Town was played at Whitchurch United's Longmeadow Ground, and their FA Trophy match against Bideford was played at Winchester City's Denplan City Ground.
 The Lions were unable to recover and struggled throughout the season, failing to win a single home game and finishing bottom of the division with eleven points after conceding more than 100 goals.
 However, the club avoided relegation due to the resignation of Almondsbury Town F.C. earlier in the season.

-Dissolution & Reformation
+Dissolution and reformation

 Following the 2010–11 season, a new chairman and manager were appointed by the club.
 However, the manager resigned shortly afterwards to take up a post at Rotherham United F.C., and the chairman resigned citing continuing financial constraints.
 The remaining board members formally wound up the club and resigned from the Southern League in July 2011.

-A new club named Andover Lions F.C. was formed two weeks later.
-After gaining clearance from the Football Association and the Hampshire F.A., the club were accepted into the Hampshire League 2004 (where the original club's reserve side had been playing) in time for the start of the 2011–12 season, with home games played at the Charlton Sports Centre.
-The Lions progressed on the Hampshire Premier League but sadly withdrew and folded midway through the 2016–17 season.
+However, it wasn't quite the end and after gaining clearance from the Football Association and the Hampshire F.A., the club's old Reserve side became known as Andover Lions and were allowed to continue playing in the Hampshire League 2004, using the adjacent Charlton Sports Centre for home fixtures.
+The Lions progressed on the Hampshire Premier League but sadly folded midway through the 2016–17 season.